aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/advanced-convert-excel/_index.md

 The Advanced Convert operation enables you to transform an Excel workbook into various output formats (PDF, HTML, CSV, etc.) while giving you fine‑grained control over page setup, save options, and print settings.

+**Prerequisites / Authentication**
+To use this endpoint you must obtain an access token from Aspose.Cells Cloud and include it in the `Authorization` header as a Bearer token.

 **API Reference**
 - **Method:** `PUT`
 - **Endpoint:** `/cells/convert`